What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 Though, keep in mind that other types of aerobic exercise can be progressively overloaded to develop better endurance.

-Even though it has been established that the answer to the question “does boxing build muscle” is no, there is still a litany of benefits to boxing.
+Even though it has been established that the answer to the question of whether boxing builds muscle is no, there are still numerous benefits to boxing.

-Improved Cardiovascular Health and Endurance (and Burn Calories Quickly)
+Improved Cardiovascular Health & Endurance (& Burn Calories Quickly)

 When a person is throwing punches and dodging what the other boxer is countering back with, the body is using a ton of energy to maintain that activity.
 This requires a person’s heart to pump significantly harder while simultaneously forcing them to use more oxygen compared to when at rest.